Annette Dittert

-Annette Dittert (born 3 December 1962, in Cologne) is a German author, filmmaker, correspondent, and journalist.
+Annette Dittert is a German-British author, filmmaker, correspondent, and journalist.

 Life

-Dittert was born on 3 December 1962, in Cologne, Germany, where she grew up.
+Dittert was born in Cologne, Germany, where she grew up.
 She studied Political Science, Philosophy and German at the University of Freiburg and at the Free University of Berlin.
 From 1983 to 1985 Dittert worked as a journalist for the German newspaper Westdeutsche Allgemeine Zeitung.
 Since 1984 she was a reporter for a German radio network Sender Freies Berlin and later became an editor at the German television station Westdeutscher Rundfunk.
 From 1995 to 2001 Dittert was the head of ARD's breakfast show ARD-Morgenmagazin that she also presented.